Khloe Kardashian Slams Troll Who Says Baby True Is ''Not Cute''

 Instagram

-Momma Bear Khloe Kardashian isn't going to let people get away with insulting her 2 and 1/2-month-old daughter, True Thompson.
+Mama Bear Khloe Kardashian isn't going to let people get away with insulting her 2 and 1/2-month-old daughter, True Thompson.

 On Friday, the 34-year-old Keeping Up With the Kardashians star fired back at a Twitter troll who wrote, "Is it just me or is @khloekardashdian baby, True, not cute at all?"